-The brand new Fitness Center at IAIA will open in the Student Life Activity Center for Fall 2010.
-Exercise equipment, classes, and open hours will provide all students, staff and faculty with an on-campus facility to get in shape and stay in shape.
+The new Fitness Center at IAIA provides exercise equipment, classes, and open drop-in hours for all students, staff and faculty.
+This on-campus facility will help you get in shape and stay in shape.
 Additionally yoga, meditation, and healthy cooking classes are offered in appropriate spaces across the campus from the LSC Kitchen to the Hogan.